Resolver Decoder

 vector

-Secondary sine waveform output from the resolver that is sampled.
-When using sinusoidal excitation, this signal should be normalized within the range of [-1, 1] and centred at 0.
+Sampled secondary sine waveform output from the resolver.
+When using sinusoidal excitation, normalize this signal so that it lies in the range [-1, 1] and is centred at 0.

 Data Types: single